Westwood Books is run by Paul and Heather Thomas plus a small team of staff. Here's a little bit more about them .

 Paul - Co-Owner

 Paul was born in Essex, but spent most of his childhood in Solihull.
 Paul has had a career of twenty plus years in IT before deciding that a book sellers life was calling.
 He travelled a lot in his past roles but is happy to be more settled at the shop.
-You may have already spotted him in the book shop if you have visited in the last twelve months as he has been spending lots of time here learning the ropes.

 His favourite author is Terry Pratchett and we have almost all of his books on our shelves at home.
 He also enjoys reading historical fiction such as the Candace Robb Owen Archer mysteries and science fiction like Jack Campbell’s Lost Fleet series.